RallyPoint: History

+In July 2024, Zeta Global (NYSE:ZETA) CEO, David A. Steinberg announced a partnership with RallyPoint to enhance experiences and increase support for the military community.

+In September 2024, Psychological Medicine published a peer-reviewed research paper, "Detecting suicide risk among U.S. servicemembers and veterans: a deep learning approach using social media data," featuring RallyPoint's artificial intelligence / machine learning (AI/ML) work with researchers from MIT and Harvard.

 Company

 Website

 RallyPoint is a professional network available to all US military members and veterans, described by Forbes as "LinkedIn on steroids for members of the military."

 Information of users and connections is sorted based on the military structure, such as rank, specialty, duty position, and duty location.

-According to the Huffington Post, RallyPoint is "solving two problems by creating both an easy-to-use professional network within the military, as well as the most technologically advanced employer-to-servicemember matching network in the country."
+According to the Huffington Post, RallyPoint is "solving two problems by creating both an easy-to-use professional network within the military, as well as the most technologically advanced employer-to-service member matching network in the country."